markgw/uh-nlp2021/docs/week1/index.md

 ['__abs__', '__add__', '__bool__', '__class__', '__delattr__', '__dir__', '__divmod__', '__doc__', '__eq__', '__float__', '__floordiv__', '__format__', '__ge__', '__getattribute__', '__getformat__', '__getnewargs__', '__gt__', '__hash__', '__init__', '__init_subclass__', '__int__', '__le__', '__lt__', '__mod__', '__mul__', '__ne__', '__neg__', '__new__', '__pos__', '__pow__', '__radd__', '__rdivmod__', '__reduce__', '__reduce_ex__', '__repr__', '__rfloordiv__', '__rmod__', '__rmul__', '__round__', '__rpow__', '__rsub__', '__rtruediv__', '__setattr__', '__setformat__', '__sizeof__', '__str__', '__sub__', '__subclasshook__', '__truediv__', '__trunc__', 'as_integer_ratio', 'conjugate', 'fromhex', 'hex', 'imag', 'is_integer', 'real']
 ```

-The methods/members that start with two underscores are "magic methods" that define things such as "what does addition using `+` mean for this object" (`__add__`).
+The methods/members that start with two underscores are "magic methods" that define things such as "what does addition using `+` mean for this object" (in the case of `__add__`).
 Normally you are not expected to call them directly.

 > Explore the methods of a string using, e.g. `dir("some string")`.

 ### Arithmetic operations.

 Math is largely the same as with Java.
-The most notable difference is in that integers are automatically translated to floats as needed.
+The most notable difference is that integers are automatically translated to floats as needed.
 This is mostly relevant for division.
 Whereas in Java `1 / 2` is zero (`0.5` rounded down), in Python it is `0.5`.
 To get the same result as Java's integer division produces, you'll need to use the `1 // 2` operator.

 Exponentiation is done as `a ** b`.

-There is no `++` operator, but you can combine assignment with the arithmetical operations for the same effect: `a += 1` is the same as `a = a + 1`.
-The `+` can be substituted with any other arithmetical operator, meaning `a %= 2` is the same as `a = a % 2`.
+There is no `++` operator, but you can combine assignment with the arithmetic operations for the same effect: `a += 1` is the same as `a = a + 1`.
+The `+` can be substituted with any other arithmetic operator, meaning `a %= 2` is the same as `a = a % 2`.

 ### Comparisons